NcStudios/NcEngine/readme.md

 ----------------
 Interested in getting involved?

-The best way to help is to grab an issue that looks interesting an attempt to tackle it.
-Or, take the engine for a test drive and submit any found bugs.
+The best way to help is to grab an issue that looks interesting and attempt to tackle it.
+Or, make a game with the engine and let us know any shortcomings, bugs, or feature requests you discover along the way!

 Otherwise: